elastio/bon/website/docs/guide/limitations.md

 # Limitations

 Every tool has its constraints, and `bon` is not an exception.
 The limitations described below shouldn't generally occur in your day-to-day code, and if they do, there are ways to work around them.
-If you feel that some of the limitations are unacceptable, feel free to open an [issue](https://github.com/elastio/bon/issues) so we consider relaxing some of them.
+If you feel that some of the limitations are unacceptable, feel free to [open an issue] so we consider relaxing some of them.

 ## `#[builder]`

 ### Destructuring patterns

 Function parameters must be simple identifiers that will be turned into setter methods.
-Destructuring in function parameters position complicates this logic and thus is rejected by `#[builder]` macro.
+Destructuring in function parameters position complicates this logic and thus is rejected by the `#[builder]` macro.

 For example, this generates a compile error: